-So if you happen to be in a situation where you have no Internet, here are 15 Chrome Apps that can keep you going, until you get reconnected.
+So if you happen to be in a situation where you have no Internet, here are 10 Chrome Extensions that can keep you going, until you get reconnected.

 If you need help managing your time, for example, keeping track of how much time you waste on your social networks, Task Timer can help you manage your time better, by showing you how you are spending your precious 24 hours.
 You can also add goals to your tasks, and get desktop notifications with sound.

 Scribbles is described as "stickies on steroids."
 With it, you can create sticky notes on a single Chrome tab and access them whenever you like.

 It’s a great way to organize your quick thoughts, ideas, reminders, tasks and more.

 SocialBro is a great Twitter CRM dashboard that’s especially great for social media and community managers.